6 Most Common Stink Bugs In Wisconsin

 • Keyhole Shape On Back

-4. Spined Soldier Bug (Podisus maculiventris)
+4. Spined Soldier Bug (Podisus Maculiventris)

 The Spined Soldier Bug is another native stink bug species found in Wisconsin.
 Unlike its herbivorous counterparts, this is another predatory stink bug that preys on a variety of insects, making it a valuable ally for farmers in pest control efforts.
 Recognizing the Spined Soldier Bug's beneficial role in natural pest management is crucial for sustainable agriculture.
 Conservation practices that support the presence of these beneficial stink bugs can contribute to reducing the need for chemical pesticides and promoting a healthier agricultural environment.